warren-bank/fork-Xanado/README.md

 # Installation

 The server code is written in Javascript ES6 and tested using `node.js` version 11.15.0.
 You will require this or a more recent version of `node.js`.
-The client runs in a browser and works on all the browsers I tested (Chrome, Firefox, Android.)
+The client runs in a browser and works on all the browsers I tested (Chrome, Firefox, Android, Opera.)

 First use `git clone` to clone the repository to your local machine.
 Then in the root directory of the distribution